python-poetry/poetry/docs/repositories.md

 ## Certificates

+### OS Truststore

+Poetry access the system truststore by default and retrieve the root certificates appropriately on Linux, Windows, and MacOS.
+In addition to your OS root certificates, we still load the authorities provided by `certifi` as before.

 ### Custom certificate authority and mutual TLS authentication

 Poetry supports repositories that are secured by a custom certificate authority as well as those that require